infinum/accessibility-mobile-standards/docs/guidelines/platforms/ios/guideline_understandable_ios.md

 #### 🚫 Failures

-To fail this criterion, users should be required to complete a cognitive function test to authenticate themselves, or enter the values in a different way than they were originally created/provided.
+To fail this criterion, users should be required to complete a cognitive function test to authenticate themselves or enter the values in a different way than they were originally created/provided.

 Some examples: